Graph Alignment via Dual-Pass Spectral Encoding and Latent Space Communication: Conclusion

 \section{Conclusion}

 We present GADL, a novel framework for unsupervised graph alignment that combines dual-pass encoding with geometry-aware latent space communication.
 Comprehensive experiments demonstrate consistent performance gains across diverse benchmarks, with successful application to vision-language tasks validating the broader utility of the framework beyond traditional graph domains.
-While promising, our approach incurs modest computational overhead from dual-pass encoding compared to standard GCN and requires careful hyperparameter tuning.
-Future work will focus on adaptive spectral filtering and efficient embedding strategies, with potential extensions to molecular networks, social graphs, and multi-modal alignment tasks, including a more thorough evaluation on vision–language benchmarks.
+While promising, our approach incurs modest computational overhead from dual-pass encoding compared to standard GCN and requires careful hyperparameter tuning. \mb{Additionally, a key limitation is the lack of large-scale benchmarks with reliable ground truth for graph alignment, which remains an important direction for future work.} Future work will also focus on adaptive spectral filtering and efficient embedding strategies, with potential extensions to molecular networks, social graphs, and multi-modal alignment tasks, including a more thorough evaluation on vision-language benchmarks.